Dream-Diggers/Languages-Holders/README.md

 1. Provide a service for users who is seeking to learn new languages.
 2. Allows users to enroll courses .
-3. Allows users to buy orgnaizatin products available in store.
+3. Allows users to buy organization products available in store.

 ***